meltyourface/blank/posts/Druidry/Exploring-Druidic-Spirituality-Principles-Rituals-and-Symbols/index.md

 ### Section 1: Core Principles of Druidry

-Druidry is anchored in three foundational principles: the reverence for nature, the pursuit of wisdom, and the recognition of interconnectedness.
+**Druidry is anchored in three foundational principles**: the reverence for nature, the pursuit of wisdom, and the recognition of interconnectedness.

 ### 1.1 Reverence for Nature